kammitama5/kammitama5.github.io/_posts/2017-4-27-Thursday-April-27th.md

 ## When the Struggle is Real

-- I couldn't find this symbol.
+- I couldn't find this symbol (shown below -> specifically the subscripted "E").
   The guy teaching refers to it as "Expression" but I couldn't find it on Math Stack Exchange or in LaTeX documentation.
   So I tweeted and asked my Computational Mathematics friend about it.
 We'll see.